similarweb/kubectl-ipick/README.md

   -n, --namespace string         If present, the namespace scope for this CLI request -r, --random                   If present, one of the resources will select automatically -s, --select-cluster           Select cluster from .kube config file

+Use "interactive [command] --help" for more information about a command.
   ```

 # Contributing